Appraisal Deep Dive: The Ritz‑Carlton Residences, Portland — A Case Study in a Well‑Managed Turnaround (2026)

 Key Observations From the Aggregate Data

-- New construction volume fell -14.3% to 385 units, almost entirely in Multnomah County (96% share), with suburban new supply dropping sharply (Clackamas -64%, Washington -58%)—limiting fresh inventory and contributing to resale pressure.
+• New construction volume fell -14.3% to 385 units, almost entirely in Multnomah County (96% share), with suburban new supply dropping sharply (Clackamas -64%, Washington -58%)—limiting fresh inventory and contributing to resale reliance.

 Portland Region Scatter Plots